Cisco ACI Components

-So you have multiple steps or services for an application to work.
-These services may include actions like login and searching for adding something to a shopping cart.
-These services will invoke various applications, web services, third-party APIs, and databases are known as business transactions.
+So, you have multiple steps or services for an application to work.
+These services may include logging in and searching to add something to a shopping cart.
+These services will invoke various applications, web services, third-party APIs, and databases, known as business transactions.

 The user’s critical path